DevAgnihotri/AgniQ/planner.md

 * **Quantum-safe security:** New cryptography methods are being built to resist quantum attacks.
 * **Quantum key distribution (QKD):** Uses physics to detect eavesdropping instantly.

-link the hacking animation here ... then link the cyber loader here ... then link the
+link the hacking animation here ... then link the cyber loader here ... then link the p5js file
 ---

-**Step 10 – Quantum Computing: Present & Future**
+**Step 9 – Quantum Computing: Present & Future**

 **🔹 Present – What Quantum Computing is Doing Today**